jackmleitch/StravaDataPipline/README.md

     return all_activities
 ```

-After storing this data locally in a flat pipe-delimited `.csv` file, it is then uploaded to an S3 bucket for later loading into the data warehouse.
+Before exporting the data locally into a flat pipe-delimited `.csv` file, we perform a few minor transformations such as formatting dates and timezone columns.
+After we save the data, it is then uploaded to an S3 bucket for later loading into the data warehouse.
 ```python
 def save_data_to_csv(all_activities: List[List]) -> str:
     """Save extracted data to .csv file."""